davidhuser/dhis2-pk/README.md

 * `pip install dhis2-pocket-knife`

 ## Usage
-* Change directories with `cd` command where root of the directory is located
-* Run `screen -L python <file-name>.py` and the arguments as required
+* Run `<scriptname>.py > log.out` and the arguments as required.
+It should be callable from anywhere, no need to change directories
-* Be sure the specified user has the authorities to run these tasks for the specified DHIS2 server
+* Be sure the specified user has the authorities to run these tasks for the specified DHIS2 server.
+Test it with `--server=play.dhis2.org/demo --username=admin --password=district`
-* Writes to a logfile called `screenlog.0`

 ## Bulk sharing settings of objects